ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step01.md

 [INFO] Next Steps:

-       - Go to your newly created project: cd ./ionic-weather
+       - Go to your newly created project: cd ./training-tabs
        - Get Ionic DevApp for easy device testing: https://bit.ly/ionic-dev-app
 ```

-That command performec several steps.
+That command performed several steps.
 The most impotant are:

-- Created an `ionic-weather` directory
+- Created an `training-tabs` directory
 - Created a fully functional skeleton application
 - Downloaded all of the application's current dependencies
 - Created a git repository